msantos/pkt/README.md

                 Header = #tcp{} | #udp{}
                 Payload = binary()

         Calculate the checksum of the packet.

+        When computing the checksum, the header sum field must be set to 0:

+            Sum = pkt:makesum([IPv4, TCP#tcp{sum = 0}, Payload]).

+        For verifcation, the checksum can be compared to the value in the header or:

+            0 = pkt:makesum([IPv4, TCP, Payload]).

 ## TODO